Dream Finders Homes (DFH)

 nullAI Analysis | Feedback

-Lorena Anabel Fernandez Ramsay CPA, Senior Vice President and Chief Financial Officer
+Anabel Ramsay - Senior Vice President and Chief Financial Officer

-Mr. Moran has served as Senior Vice President and Chief Operations Officer for Dream Finders Homes since its formation in September 2020, and for DFH LLC since January 2017.
-He joined Dream Finders Homes in August 2015 as the Division President in Northeast Florida, where he managed and grew the company's business in various markets.
-His responsibilities include sales, marketing, land acquisition and development, home construction, operations, and purchasing.
-Prior to his current role, he served as President at Dream Finders Homes Inc., Regional President Florida at Richmond American Homes, and Division President DC Metro at KB Home.
+Doug Moran has served as Senior Vice President and Chief Operations Officer of Dream Finders Homes since its formation in September 2020, and as Chief Operations Officer of DFH LLC from January 2017 to December 2024.
+Since joining Dream Finders Homes in 2014, he has held various leadership roles, including Division President in Northeast Florida, overseeing the management and growth of the business in other markets with responsibilities including sales, marketing, land acquisition and development, home construction, operations, and purchasing.

 AI Analysis | Feedback